PYTHON

 When to Use the Python and Operator

 The and operator in Python is great for evaluating multiple conditions in a single boolean operation.
+It's commonly used alongside arithmetic operators, assignment operators, and other python logical operators to build complex expressions.

 Conditional Statements